 This fellowship program offers up to five stipends of up to $6,000 to law students who intern during the summer months at nonprofit organizations providing civil legal services to low-income clients in Massachusetts.
 Students must work 10 weeks and have secured a volunteer internship with a qualified Massachusetts nonprofit organization.
 To apply, students must submit an applicant information form, resume, an official law school transcript, one letter of reference, essay (details on applicant information form), and an organization supporting statement form.
 Applications may be obtained on-line.
 More information is avaliable here.
 The Summer 2014 application deadline is March 14, 2014.

 The program places law students in public interest legal organizations in New Jersey.
 Students must apply directly to Legal Services of New Jersey, which will refer prospective candidates to participating employers for final selection.
 Every year, over 20 public interest and government organizations in New Jersey participate in the program.
 2009 Interns were paid at a rate of $550 per week for rising 2nd year students and $750 per week for rising 3rd year students.
 The program particularly seeks people who have demonstrated their commitment to helping the disadvantaged through their prior work, extracurricular activities during school and volunteer efforts, and give evidence of strong commitment to a public interest career.
-Applications are not yet being accepted for Summer 2014 opportunities.
+Applications for Summer 2014 are being accepted on a rolling basis until mid April.
 Please visit the Legal Services of New Jersey website for updated information.